Lyapunov-Based PI-Like Control for Robust Trajectory Tracking of a Four-Wheel Independently Driven and Steered Robot: Design and Experimental Validation: Experimental validation

-The results of the second experiment, in which the robot moves on a vertical surface, are shown in Fig. \ref{fig_eight_wall}.
-Trajectory used for this experiment is defined as $x_d(t) = 0.75 \cos(0.1t - \pi/2 + 0.75)$, $y_d(t) = -0.5 \sin(0.2t - \pi)$, and $\theta_d(t) = 0.0$.
+The results of the third experiment, in which the robot moves on a vertical surface, are shown in Fig. \ref{fig_eight_wall}.
+The trajectory used for this experiment is defined as $x_d(t) = 0.75 \cos(0.1t - \pi/2 + 0.75)$, $y_d(t) = -0.5 \sin(0.2t - \pi)$, and $\theta_d(t) = 0.0$.
 It should be noted that, in order for the thruster motors to effectively contribute to assisted motion along the vertical surface, it is necessary to maintain a constant orientation of the robot, $\theta_d = 0.0$ rad.
 In contrast to the planar case, the motor torques remain relatively low, since the adhesion system ensures stable contact with the surface, while the thrusters assist the driven wheels in counteracting gravitational effects during upward motion.
+This is also reflected in the comparatively low total-variation values, denoted by $\mathrm{TV}_{(\cdot)}$, reported in Table~\ref{tab:results}.
 Furthermore, it can be observed that during the second part of the trajectory, when the robot descends along the vertical surface, the motor torques are close to zero, as the actuators primarily operate in a braking regime to maintain accurate trajectory tracking.
-In both motion phases, the tracking of the reference velocity trajectory, as well as the tracking of the kinematic trajectory in the \textit{x-y} plane, remains stable and accurate.
-Overall, experiments indicate attenuated gravity and contact uncertainties without loss of stability, consistent with a finite $\mathcal{L}_2$-gain to tracking error.
+In both motion phases, the tracking of the reference velocity trajectory, as well as the tracking of the kinematic trajectory in the \textit{z-y} plane, remains stable and accurate.
+Overall, the experiments indicate attenuation of gravity-related and contact-dependent effects without loss of stability, in agreement with the practical robustness and uniform ultimate boundedness interpretation of the proposed analysis.

 Short peaks in $\omega_{(\cdot)}$ are observed and are attributed to reference-generation transients of the virtual kinematic controller, i.e., abrupt changes in the mapped steering reference $\delta_{(\cdot)}$ at initialization and during mode transitions due to steering-angle unwrapping and sign changes in the commanded longitudinal velocity (e.g., at the top of the Lissajous trajectory).
-Hence, these peaks are regarded as brief reference-mapping events rather than sustained steering-rate demands, and $\dot{\delta}_{max}=\pi/2\,\mathrm{rad/s}$ is adopted as a conservative bound for steady tracking.
+Hence, these peaks are regarded as brief reference-mapping events rather than sustained steering-rate demands, and $\dot{\delta}_{\max}=\pi/2\,\mathrm{rad/s}$ is adopted as a conservative bound for steady tracking.

 A video demonstrating the conducted experiments is provided in the supplementary material.